Ludeon/RimWorld-Hungarian/README.txt

 ---------------------

 DefInjected:
 Old defs converted to new format and merged with German defs.
 Rest of the defs added from German translation.
-All done except TaleDefs.
-These and RulePacks need overhaul and probably some simplification too.
-At the moment it generates gibberish.
+All done.

 Keyed:
-Done, generated texts need testing.
+Done.

 Strings:
 Considered done.
 ColonyNames not translated, maybe later.
 Other strings could use some love too to avoid really stupid faction names for example.